Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 *Final Board 1 on Terminal*

 Note that I bypassed testing for a string value of 100 as the position my have been more than 100 and not evaluated to True.
-The flag would be drawn into the above nested index as a result.
+The flag would not have been drawn into the above nested index `[0][0]` as a result.

 ![testing-board-display-on-win](docs/readme/testing-board-display-on-win.png "testing-board-display-on-win")